klimeto/deims_emf_module/README.md

 # Dynamic Ecological Information System (DEIMS) Environmental Monitoring Facility information modul
-The code provides an XML encoding for the DEIMS site (meta)data linked with information about persons, networks, datasets, and data products, based on a complex INSPIRE data model for Environmental Monitoring Facilities.
+The code provides an XML encoding for the DEIMS site (meta)data linked with information about persons, networks, datasets, and data products, based on [INSPIRE data model for Environmental Monitoring Facilities](http://inspire.ec.europa.eu/Themes/120/2892).

 ## How to deploy and configure it
 - Place the content of the folder in the following folder: profiles/deims/modules/custom/emf